Our cellar door in Musk, 5 minutes from Daylesford, gives everyone the opportunity to sample our current release wines.

 Our dining room is open Friday, Saturday, Sunday and Monday for lunch from 12 noon.

 For bookings of 6 people or more we require the three course la famiglia style menu for the whole table - a selection of the whole menu, sharing style at $55 per person.
+Bookings are essential to avoid disappointment.

 Call us on 5348 5550 to make a booking or email: click here.